Explaining 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I: Introduction

 \section{Introduction}

-A long-standing anomaly existing in LEP collider data \cite{LEPWorkingGroupforHiggsbosonsearches} is the one hinting at the possibility of $e^+e^-\to Zh$ events being produced therein, with a Higgs boson state $h$ with a mass of approximately 98 GeV decaying into ${b\bar b}$ pairs \cite{ALEPH:2006tnd}.
+A long-standing anomaly existing in LEP collider data \cite{LEPWorkingGroupforHiggsbosonsearches:2003ing} is the one hinting at the possibility of $e^+e^-\to Zh$ events being produced therein, with a Higgs boson state $h$ with a mass of approximately 98 GeV decaying into ${b\bar b}$ pairs \cite{ALEPH:2006tnd}.
 More recently, the CMS collaboration at the LHC has found an excess near 95 GeV in di-photon events in two separate analyses \cite{CMS:2018cyk,CMS:2023yay}.
 In fact, they also reported an excess in $\tau^+\tau^-$ pairs, again, around a mass of about 98 GeV.
-Finally, ATLAS also observed an excess at around 95 GeV in di-photon events, thereby aligning with CMS although, especially when including `look elsewhere' effects, their findings are far less significant than the CMS ones.
+Finally, ATLAS also observed an excess at around 95 GeV in di-photon events, thereby aligning with CMS, although, especially when including `look elsewhere' effects, their findings are far less significant than the CMS ones.
 Altogether, in view of the limited mass resolution of the di-jet invariant mass at LEP, this older anomaly may well be consistent with the excesses seen by CMS (and, partially) ATLAS in the $\gamma\gamma$ and, even more so, $\tau^+\tau^-$ final states (as the mass resolution herein is also rather poor).
+As a consequence of this credible mass overlap, many studies \cite{Cao:2016uwt,Heinemeyer:2021msz,Biekotter:2021qbc,Biekotter:2019kde,Cao:2019ofo,Biekotter:2022abc,Iguro:2022dok,Li:2022etb,Cline:2019okt,Biekotter:2021ovi,Crivellin:2017upt,Cacciapaglia:2016tlr,Abdelalim:2020xfk,Biekotter:2022jyr,Biekotter:2023jld,Azevedo:2023zkg,Biekotter:2023oen,Cao:2024axg,Wang:2024bkg,li2023lightdarkmatterconfronted,Dev:2023kzu,Borah:2023hqw,Cao:2023gkc,Ellwanger:2023zjc,Aguilar-Saavedra:2023tql,Ashanujjaman:2023etj,Dutta:2023cig,Ellwanger:2024txc,Diaz:2024yfu,Ellwanger:2024vvs,YaserAyazi:2024hpj, Ahriche_2024, bhattacharya2023growingexcessesnewscalars} have tested the possibility of simultaneously fitting these excesses within Beyond the Standard Model (BSM) frameworks featuring a non-SM Higgs state lighter than 125 GeV, i.e., than the one observed at the LHC in 2012 \cite{ATLAS:2012yve,CMS:2012qbp}.